Current Grantees (2022-2023)

 RYSE (Residential Youth Services & Empowerment) works to ending youth homelessness and guide street-identified at-risk youth toward a brighter future.
 RYSE serves youth 14 to 24 with wraparound supportive services to address immediate crisis and increase safety and healing for homeless youth victims.

-Touch A Heart – aims to rebuild and restore the spirit in community members who are involved in the criminal justice system or suffering from homelessness or substance abuse who face barriers to employment.
-By offering vocational training, apprenticeships, and opportunities for meaningful community restoration through work in food production, clients work within a supportive network while gaining skills to integrate back into society as contributing citizens.
+Touch A Heart aims to rebuild and restore the spirit in community members who are involved in the criminal justice system, suffering from homelessness, or challenged by substance abuse who face barriers to employment.
+Through their food production social enterprise, Touch A Heart offers vocational training, apprenticeships, and opportunities for meaningful community restoration within a supportive network.
+Clients gain skills to integrate back into society as contributing citizens.